robocup-junior/erebus-document/content/en/docs/Events/Upcoming Events/_index.md

   List of related events that are scheduled to be held in the future
 ---

-## RoboCupJunior 2021 Virtual International Competition
+## RoboCupJunior 2021 International Competition

 The Erebus simulator will be used for participants competiting in the RoboCupJunior Rescue New Simulation (Demonstration) competition.